5 Common Causes of Testicular Pain and How to Diagnose Them

 Twisted testicle after injury

 When the balls are kicked out of the ball bag

 If a recent testicular injury due to trauma occurred and pain medication hasn’t helped, a visit to a healthcare professional is a must.
 They’ll treat testicular pain efficiently after conducting a detailed physical exam and imaging.

 All balls deserve the right to be checked after trauma.
 You should feel concerned after a testicular injury when:

-Book an appointment with a health care professional who’ll provide medical advice on the diagnosis and the best cause of action.
+Book an appointment with a healthcare professional who’ll provide medical advice on the diagnosis and the best course of action.

 If you prefer or feel more comfortable, you can shave your balls before your appointment.
 Your doctor will examine your gonads to make an accurate diagnosis, so do what makes you feel most at ease.

 According to The American Cancer Society, about one in every 250 men will develop testicular cancer in their lifetime.
 The survival rate is 96–99% when detected early.
 Why not donate now and help find a cure for cancer.

 Testicular cancer commonly affects males between the ages of 15–35 years, with 6% of the cases occurring in children and 8% in men over 55.